 White Caron Simply Soft Yarn 2 skeins or 630 yards.

-If you do not have this yarn locally, you can purchase it here.
+If you are not able to find the yarn locally, you can find it on Amazon.

 Actually just a bit less than 2 skeins of each yarn is used.
 If you have 2 skeins on hand, you will have enough.